Configure player

 Before I actually show you some demos that illustrate some of our timing, I'd like to touch on a couple of other things here.
 We have some inter-process communication features so that your app can create virtual sources and destinations which other apps, including your own, will see just as if they were regular sources and destinations.

 Here's an example of how to create a virtual source.
-You need to have that client ref that you created at the beginning of the program, my client.
+You need to have that client ref that you created at the beginning of the program, MyClient.
 You give your source a name.
 You get back an endpoint reference to it.
-And when you want to emanate data from your virtual source, you make a call called MIDI received, which might seem like a strange name at first, but if you realize, okay, I'm mimicking what happens in a driver when it receives data from a real source, you can do that.
-You're saying, okay, I'm pretending I'm receiving data, but I'm a virtual source.
+And when you want to emanate data from your virtual source, you make a call called MIDI Received, which might seem like a strange name at first, but if you realize, okay, I'm I'm mimicking what happens in a driver when it receives data from a real source. you're saying, okay, I'm pretending I'm receiving data, but I'm a virtual source.
 So that's why it's called MIDI received.
 It's the same function a driver calls when it gets data from a real source.

 So you just pass out the virtual source endpoint and the packet list of data you want to send.
-And any clients who are listening to that virtual source will receive that data.
+And any clients who are listening to that virtual source will receive that data. that.
 Virtual destinations are the same but backwards.
-You create a virtual destination, pass it to your client, give it a name, and then you create a virtual destination.
-You pass it a read proc, which will get called when other clients send data to your virtual destination.
+You create a virtual destination, pass it to your client, give it a name, and you can You pass it a read proc, which will get called when other clients send data to your virtual destination.
 We saw earlier in the talk how a read proc looks and how it gets called.

 And the other slightly obscure but kind of important thing to go over here is what happens when you need to send large system exclusive messages, as is common in patch librarian and sample transfer applications.
 You basically need to slow down how fast you're sending the data from the computer.